Doolittle28/current-portfolio/README.md

 ## User Story

 -AS A bootcamp student looking for a position
--I WANT create a professional portfolio
+-I WANT to create a professional portfolio
 -SO THAT I can showcase projects and give others the ability to contact me

 ## Built With